Arsonous52/Arsonous52/README.md

 - Hi, I’m @ArsonousKnight52
-- I’m interested in Art
+- I’m interested in Programming (who would have guessed)
-- I’m currently learning C# and Unity
+- I’m currently learning Love2D, with some Unity on the side
 - You can reach me through Twitter or Email me at alex.gordons064@gmail.com